Mokayed/Ufo-hand-in-1/README.md

 https://stackoverflow.com/questions/29055817/how-do-i-change-the-lsb-of-each-pixel-according-to-my-message <br>
 </p>

-<h2>A list of the 3 most biggest stumbling blocks you came across and your reflection on why they were problematic (did you misunderstand something, was some of the info you found wrong, did you miss a detail, …)</h2>
+<h2>A list of the 3 most biggest stumbling blocks you came across and your reflection on why they were problematic <g-emoji class="g-emoji" alias="interrobang" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2049.png">⁉️</g-emoji> </h2>

 <ul>
  <li>after we found the correct color of the pixel (red which is (0,16-23,0)), we did not know where to go from there.
 The documentation we googled after that was not very helpful </li>